 In this counseling answer:

 • It is absolutely normal to have sexual thoughts and urges.
-However, acting upon these thoughts and urges is forbidden in Islam.
+However, acting upon these thoughts and urges outside marriage is forbidden in Islam.

 • The only right solution to help you deal with your sexual desires is through getting married.

-I am sorry about how you are feeling.
-I understand from your question that you have been dealing with ‘sexual’ thoughts and feelings that are not only making you uncomfortable but are also making you feel low and worthless.
+I am sorry about how you feel.
+I understand from your question that you have been dealing with ‘sexual’ thoughts and feelings that make you uncomfortable and also worthless.
 You have tried to control them but yet are not able to do so.
-You have also repented to Allah SWT but you keep having these thoughts time and again.
+You have also repented to Allah SWT, but you keep having these thoughts time and again.
 You are also worried that such thoughts make you a bad person or a bad Muslim.

 Having Thoughts You Have No Control Over Is Not a Sin